P4nd4233/personal--blogg/ignite-README.md

 <a href="pics/ignite/pic1.png" target="_blank"><img src="pics/ignite/pic1.png"></a>

-I have found root creds in the file and got the flag ...
+I have found root creds in the file.
+Now lets check for credential reuse.
+And I am root, lets get the flag ...

 ```
 'username' => 'root',